-Sometimes newspaper articles, scientific journal articles or non-profit reports may not spark the same emotions that real life images and footage does.
+Sometimes newspaper articles, scientific journal articles or non-profit reports may not strike the same chords that real life images and footage does.

 1. Chasing Ice (2012)

 This Emmy winning documentary uses time-lapse cameras to capture melting glaciers around the world to help convey the effects of global warming.
 As a previous climate change skeptic, James Balog was convinced after seeing the effects of climate change by his own eyes, in the documentary he clearly states:

 ‘The public does not want to hear about more statistical studies, more computer models, more projections.
 What they need is a believable, understandable piece of visual evidence.’

 A topic that really needed more coverage was the dying bee population – depending on the region, bee populations have decreased by 50-90%.
 This may sound irrelevant to us but it is not.
 80% of plant species need to be pollinated by bees, but without bees this does not happen, leaving us with less plants and fruit.
 In this documentary, Markus Imhoof explores the many reasons behind the falling bee populations and potential solutions.

 3. Plastic Paradise: The Great Pacific Garbage Patch (2014)

 By now, most of us are aware of the fact that every single piece of plastic we have ever used still exists somewhere on this Earth – whether it be in landfill, the ocean or in other waterways.
 This documentary shows us where a lot of it ends up and its effects on our wildlife and us humans.